Erotic Revelations: Clinical Applications and Perverse Scenarios

 This book is about erotic desires and fantasies, how our sexuality expresses our inner being and defines the ways in which we engage in the psychoanalytic situation.
 I am using erotic life in its broadest sense – the way we desire and love or desire to be loved on all levels, including within our sexual being.
 We are drawn to the hidden and mysterious; we are tempted to push boundaries, even in the most permissive contexts.
 Erotic experience exemplifies this urge.
 What is the nature of this push, this urge to get beyond the immediate and concrete?
 What are we looking for, what does it feel like?
 These are some of the questions that pertain to the present exploration into erotic life in the psychoanalytic and psychotherapeutic situation.

 In large part, this book addresses the ‘desexualization’ of the psychoanalytic field and proposes several reasons for this phenomenon.
 It is, in part, an attempt to explain and correct this desexualization, along with offering recommendations to practitioners for dealing with erotic material when it arises.
 For example, it has been said that psychoanalysis is all about sex; except for sex – that’s about aggression.
-This workshop aims to ‘put sexuality back in psychoanalytic theorizing’ in both early formulations (as in the maternal erotic) and to delineate a place for pure erotic longing, along with the illustration of the variety of forms of homo-erotic and hetero-erotic desires.
+This book aims to ‘put sexuality back in psychoanalytic theorizing’ in both early formulations (as in the maternal erotic) and to delineate a place for pure erotic longing, along with the illustration of the variety of forms of homo-erotic and hetero-erotic desires.
 My focus on the erotic nature of the therapeutic situation is an effort to reclaim sexuality as one of the many nexes that are of central concern to our patients.
 At the very least, I am asserting that erotic transferences of whatever shape, should make their way into every thorough-going analysis or therapy.

 Throughout the book, the framework of felt-experience (embodiment), multiplicity, and contradictory gender theory is employed to propose ways in which binarial constraints (e.g., feminine and masculine) may be transcended.
 I propose that symptoms, inhibitions, and anxieties often result from the individual’s unconscious overcommitment to one pole of the masculine/feminine binary, rather than a more balanced reckoning with the social and cultural demands associated with each.